 The City of St. Peters' Red Light Photo Enforcement Program was suspended, effective Sept.
 1, 2014.
 (Traffic tickets issued before the suspension date are required to be paid.)
 The cameras have been turned off since Sept.
 1, 2014, and they will stay turned off through July 1, 2015, when the contract ends.

-At the time of this posting, a signed agreement was not available but was expected to be signed soon.
 The City of St. Peters is not paying Redflex any money to terminate the agreement.
 Redflex will be removing their camera equipment from City intersections following the end of the contract July 1, 2015.
 Camera removal is expected to be completed by the end of the summer.

 - Across the Country, there are over 1,000 motorists killed and over 200,000 injured in auto crashes caused by motorists who run red lights each year